valera-rozuvan/nintoku/site/_posts/2014-04-04-tiling-window-managers.markdown

 an already present tiling setup (Emacs).
 But most of the quirks can be corrected by simply issuing a rearrange command.

-I have been looking for other tiling window managers, that work well with Gnome out of the box.
-Here is the (non-exhaustive) list:
+I have been looking for other tiling window managers, that work well with [Gnome](http://en.wikipedia.org/wiki/GNOME) out of the box.
+Here is the (non-exhaustive) list (randomly ordered):

 - [awesome](http://awesome.naquadah.org)
 - [xmonad](http://xmonad.org)